 - Pet Partners

 Northwestern Memorial Hospital only works with volunteers from Chicago Canine Therapy Corps.
-Contact them and share your interest in the Northwestern Memorial Hospital animal therapy program.
+Contact them and share your interest in the Northwestern Memorial Hospital therapy dog program.

 You and your dog would visit patients who have been cleared for a visit by our clinical staff.
 Visits follow a specific routine, and they last between five and 15 minutes per patient.
 While on site, teams also visit staff.